mrleemurray/movie_poster/README.md

 The system is broken down into 2 parts:

 1. The backend - a python script that:
-  - takes user inputted cinema names (e.g. "Alamo Drafthouse Brooklyn")
+  - takes user inputted cinema names (e.g. "Alamo Drafthouse Brooklyn"), currently specified in cinema.py
   - locates the official establishment names & corresponding ZIP codes using Google places API
   - uses the ZIP codes & official names to find movie showtimes via webscraping IMDB (I know it's not great, but I am looking for suitable alternatives)
   - Groups movie data by cinemas playing, rather than movies playing at each cinema (removes duplicates)